 - Proof of citizenship or lawful alien status.

 - Copies of W-2 forms and/or self-employment tax return for the previous year.

 If you don’t have all the appropriate documents, don’t let that stop you from applying.
 The Social Security office will take what you have, allowing you time to collect the other documents.
 Any original documents that you have provided will be returned to you once you have completed the application process.
 If you don’t know how to get all the documents required, I recommend speaking with a representative at your local office.
 They can help point you in the right direction.

 It’s important to note that the Social Security Office recommends that you apply for benefits at least three months prior to the date you wish to start receiving your benefit.
 The earliest you can sign up for your benefit is 61 years and 9 months of age.

-If you are nearing retirement, and would like to determine the best time start receiving your benefit, please call your financial advisor to discuss.
+If you are nearing retirement and would like to determine the best time to start receiving your benefit, please call your financial advisor to discuss.
 We are here to help!